rblades/dhworkbook_master/docs/supporting materials/topicmodel-r-dhbox.md

 plot(hclust(dist(topic.words)), labels=topics.labels)
 ```

 Do you see any interesting clusters?
 Topics that end up in the same clusters we interpret as being related in some fashion.
-The plot is a bit crowded; in RStudio you can open it in a new window by clickining 'zoom' to see the dendrogram more clearly.
-You can also google 'hclust cran-r' to find tutorials to make a better plot.
+The plot is a bit crowded; in RStudio you can open it in a new window by clicking 'zoom' to see the dendrogram more clearly.
+You can also Google 'hclust cran-r' to find tutorials to make a better plot.
 One thing we can do is to plot it again without labels, to see the structure a bit better:

 ```
 plot(hclust(dist(topic.words)))